Guide to Book Launch Events

 - Q&A – Warning: handle with care.
 This is always a risk as the questions from the audience can be more about sounding clever in front of their idol than asking genuinely probing and insightful questions.
 However, having an open dialogue with the audience is a sure fire way to create engagement.
 A question and answer session with a roaming microphone and some clear ground rules can work well.
 Set-out a limited number of questions and communicate this to the audience.

-- Signing – you may get cramp, you may have to suffer some awkward encounters but a book signing is often an important part of any launch.
+- Signing – you may get cramp, you may have to suffer some awkward encounters but a book signing is often an important part of any book launch.

 Theming Your Book Launch Event